reistiago/currencyfair/README.md

 Server implemented using [Vert.x](https://vertx.io) and the basic frontend is built on [React](https://reactjs.org).

-Frontend app was bootstrap with  [Create React App](https://github.com/facebook/create-react-app)
+Frontend app was bootstrapped with  [Create React App](https://github.com/facebook/create-react-app)

 ## Dependencies